panda-re/panda_class/intro/panda_class_materials/docs/panda_class.md

 ### PANDA: Plaid Mode

 The real power of PANDA is in writing plugins.
-This requires programming in C, C++, or (coming soon!)
-Python.
-We won't cover that in this class, but you are encourage to read the PANDA manual, and read the code used to implement the various plugins you used in this class to get started.
-Plugins live in `/panda/panda/plugins/NAME_OF_PLUGIN`.
+This requires programming in C, C++, or Python 3.
+We won't cover that in this class, but you are encourage to read the PANDA manual, the [Python documentation](https://docs.panda.re) and read the code used to implement the various plugins you used in this class to get started.
+Plugins live in `/panda/panda/plugins/NAME_OF_PLUGIN` and the [PANDA source code is on Github](https://github.com/panda-re/panda).

 Feel free to get in touch if you have questions, accolades, or complaints about PANDA.